Alberto Rivera (activist)

-Alberto Magno Rivera Romero (September 19, 1935 – June 20, 1997) was an anti-Catholic religious activist who was the source of many of the theories about the Vatican espoused by fundamentalist Christian author Jack Chick.
+Alberto Magno Rivera Romero (September 19, 1935 – June 20, 1997) was a Spanish-American anti-Catholic religious activist and conspiracy theorist, who was the source of many of the theories about the Vatican espoused by fundamentalist Christian author Jack Chick.

 Chick promised to promote Rivera's testimony even after he died.
 Rivera claimed to have been a Jesuit before becoming a Fundamentalist Protestant, and many of the stories Chick published about Rivera involve Jesuit activities.
+Most of Rivera's claims about his past, including his association with the Jesuits and his educational credentials, were disputed in an exposé by the evangelical Christian magazine Cornerstone.

 Biography

 Rivera was born in Las Palmas de Gran Canaria, Canary Islands, Spain.
 He made numerous claims about his time as a Catholic priest and the inner workings of the Catholic Church.
 Most of these statements are disputed by the Catholic Church and others and Rivera was not able to provide compelling evidence in support his claims.
 An exposé by Gary Metz in Cornerstone magazine as well as another one in Christianity Today questioned many of Rivera's statements about his life, alleging that he was a fraud.
 The two conflicting versions are summarized below.